-- (45) Persons working or studying at UNE grounds and facilities should be informed as part of their induction, or via safety notice boards: - a. where First Aid kits are located: - b. the location of First Aid facilities such as First Aid rooms; - c. who the First Aider is for their work area; - d. emergency contact numbers; - e. how to report injuries and illnesses that may occur in the workplace; and - f. about voluntary disclosure of any First Aid needs that may require specific treatment in a medical emergency, such as severe allergies (note that information about a Worker's health must be kept confidential and only provided to First Aiders with the Worker's consent). - (46) University First Aiders shall be inducted into their role using WHS F049 First Aider Induction Checklist.
+(43) Persons working or studying at UNE grounds and facilities should be informed as part of their induction, or via safety notice boards:

+- a. the type of First Aid kits available and where they are located; - b. the location of First Aid facilities such as First Aid rooms; - c. who the First Aider is for their work area; - d. emergency contact numbers; - e. how to report injuries and illnesses that may occur in the workplace; and - f. about voluntary disclosure of any First Aid needs that may require specific treatment in a medical emergency, such as severe allergies (note that information about a Worker's health must be kept confidential and only provided to First Aiders with the Worker's consent).